barrykn/big-sur-micropatcher/README.md

 Time Machine backups must be restored by first performing a fresh Big Sur installation and then doing the Time Machine restore from the Setup Assistant.
 Attempting to do the restore from the installer USB fails.
 I do not yet know if this is inherent to Big Sur, inherent to the patching process, or a bug in this patcher.

+If you encounter "com.apple.DiskManagement.disenter error 49168" during installation, try rebooting and see if the installation process continues, or try erasing the volume and starting installation over.
+This appears to be an error that also happens sometimes on supported Macs.
+If all else fails, a possible workaround is to try formatting the volume as Mac OS Extended instead of APFS in step 8 or 11; it will still be converted to APFS during the installation process, but this may perturb the installation process enough to avoid the error.

 ## Instructions for use

 1. Make sure you have a 16GB or larger USB stick to use for creating the installer.